kuanrongchan/STAGES/README.md

 This page features three plots and a data ouput tab:

-1. Volcano plot
+1. DEG bar plot

     a.
+Users may select a p/adjusted-p value and fold-change cutoff with the number input options in the sidebar expander for ‘Differential expression bar plot options’

+    b.
+Aesthetics such as the width and height of the stacked bar plot may also be changed in the sidebar expander

+    c.
+These settings will be the basis for the DEGs in subsequent analyses

+2. Volcano plot

+    a.
 Users may change the log2 fold-change sliders where plot will show the genes within the range of the double-ended slider

     b.
 Users may also opt to change the -log10 p/adjusted-values where the plot will be updated with genes that are less than or equal to the plot boundaries

-2. Cumulative Distribution plot
+3. Cumulative Distribution plot

     a.
-Users may also view the trend in their gene expression data in a cumulative distribution curve, where genes are plotted from 0 to 3 (a current hard limit)
+Users may also view the trend in their gene expression data in a cumulative distribution curve, where genes are plotted from 0 < |FC| < 20

     b.
 The number of genes indicated are the total number of genes that meet the fold-change threshold (regardless of up or down regulation)

     c.
 The sidebar expander options for this plot include a p/adjusted p-value cutoff as well as a marker styling option

-3. DEG bar plot

-    a.
-Having viewed the volcano and cumulative distribution plots, users may then use this information to decide on a p/adjusted-p value and fold-change cutoff with the number input options in the sidebar expander for ‘Differential expression options’

-    b.
-Aesthetics such as the width and height of the stacked bar plot may also be changed in the sidebar expander

-    c.
-These settings will be the basis for the DEGs in subsequent analyses

-4. Data
+4. DEG Identity

     a.
 The user’s DEGs will then be displayed in the output tab and is available for download as an excel file